 If you agree to participate in this study, you will be asked to complete a questionnaire about you experience with IBD and to provide a saliva or blood sample ( based on your preference).
 This is a one time participation study, however, we may ask you to participate in another research study at a later date.
 Participation is entirely voluntary.

-Currently, the only study the IBDGC is recruiting patients for is the Diversity Study.
+Currently, the only study the IBDGC is recruiting patients for is the Genome Analysis study.
 The de-identified DNA samples obtained for this study are sent for Whole Exome Sequencing in collaboration with the Broad Institute.

 We will de-identify your data, so any information we collect from you cannot be linked back to you and because of this, we will not be able to give you any results.
 When the study is complete and our results are published, you will be able to read about our findings.
 You can go the Featured Publications page to see some of the work the IBDGC has published or our Zotero library for a comprehensive list of publications.